built-on-openfin/container-starter/how-to/use-licensed-codecs/README.md

 ### How do I get this information?

-You will need to contact your Here (OpenFin) account manager and say you want to enable commercial codecs for your project.
+You will need to contact your Here (OpenFin) account manager and say you want to enable licensed codecs for your project.

 You will then need to provide Here (OpenFin) with the following pieces of information:

-- The url where your manifest will be served from (the trusted app config will only work when the manifest is served from this domain) e.g. "<https://www.exampledomain.com/>*"
+- The url where your manifest will be served from (the trusted app config will only work when the manifest is served from this domain) e.g. "<https://www.exampledomain.com/>\*"
 - A list of the codecs you are licensed for from e.g. <https://www.via-la.com/licensing-2/avc-h-264/> e.g. "h264", "aac"

 This information will then go through a process at Here (OpenFin) and you will be provided with the relevant trustedAppConfig.